DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 #### Restrictions on Origin

-If you have multiple stores or operate in different regions, you can have Redemption Rules based on different .
+If you have multiple stores or operate in different regions, you can set Redemption Rules based on different attributes on the origin of the Transaction such as type of store, region, or store ID.
 For example:

 - $5 off if you make a purchase in the North Vancouver branch (with store ID `A210`):